How To Write A Book Description That Sells Books

 Many advice sites on the Internet offer ideas and tips related to writing an excellent book blurb.
 Do a Google search on writing a book blurb to get some ideas.

-At the same time, don’t forget about the power of search engine listings in increasing your book sales.
+At the same time, remember the power of search engine listings to increase your book sales.

 Spend time researching and collecting a list of about fifty single and long-tail keywords that relate to the story.